Curious?Try it out now >

 What is it like?

 When writing code in np, you only have to think about each current request, as opposed to more heavy-weight application server frameworks such as Ruby on Rails or Tomcat where the app is running the whole time.
 In this respect, np is a stateless runtime environment.
 This allows for a very simple development process.
-You can try out the language directly from the tutorial hosted here.
-If you feel really adventurous, you can also download the package and experiment with it on your own server.

 It's just an experiment